 It’s time to paint your Mickey or Minnie Silhouette.
 In this video, we’ll show you how to paint the basic Mickey design.
 Of course, you can paint yours however you’d like…let your imagination run wild!
 When we made our original designs, I used paint to tape off Mickey’s pants and our daughter decided she wanted to use fancy paper for her Minnie design.
 She traced the silhouette design on the paper, cut it out, and glued it to the wood (see the gallery after the video below).

 For magnets, we chose rare earth magnets because of their strength – we didn’t want our signs to fall off the door when the ship hit a big wave.
+Here’s a link to the magnets we use.
 We used these battery powered mini led lights for our door decorations.
-They come in lots of fun colors, they are lightweight, and because they are led, the batteries last a really long time!
+They come in lots of fun colors (blue, red, green, white, and multi-color), they are lightweight, and because they are led, the batteries last a really long time!
 We used super strong double-sided tape from 3M to secure the battery box to the wood.
 You could also use epoxy or some other strong glue for your decoration.
 Just make sure it is strong enough to hold the battery box when it has 3 AA batteries in it.

 By the way, if you’re not going on a cruise and want to hang Mickey on a non-metal surface, you can skip the magnet and use velcro or some other method.
 If you’re placing Mickey in a spot where it will be easy to hide the battery box, maybe a shelf or desk, you do not need to bother with securing it to the decoration.